cohesity/cohesity-poshbot/README.md

 3. Commands are excecuted in Powershell
 4. REST API calls made through Cohesity Powershell module
 5. Powershell output recieved by using Cohesity Powershell module
-6. Output is manipulated through Powershell in JSON format
-7. Output is created in Poshbot as a custom response
+6. Output is created in Poshbot as a custom response
-8. Output is formatted and is displayed in Slack through Poshbot call
+7. Output is formatted and is displayed in Slack through Poshbot call

 # Get Started
 Link to how to setup and get Poshbot running